Ximending Food Guide: What to Eat & Best Restaurants (2024 edition)

 Fufu Cat Cafe mainly attracts teens

-It will come as no surprise that you can find a cat cafe in trendy Ximen.
-It also may not surprise you that this one is mainly frequented by local teens and youths.
+It will come as no surprise that you can find some cat cafes in trendy Ximen.

 FuFu Cat Cafe is located in the heart of Ximen and has well over a dozen fluffy felines, including some rare breeds.
 What makes this one stand out from other cat cafes in Taipei is that you can pay only TWD 40 for a short, 10-minute visit, and you don’t even have to buy a drink.